Dallas Stars Playoff History

 Dallas Stars Division History

-The Dallas Stars have had a dynamic divisional history in the NHL, marked by periods of dominance and challenges.
-Since relocating to Dallas in 1993, they've competed in various divisions within the Western Conference.
-In the late 1990s and early 2000s, the Stars asserted their dominance in the Pacific Division, clinching division titles in consecutive seasons.
-This period saw the team's rise to prominence, culminating in their first Stanley Cup win in the 1998-1999 season.
+Since relocating to Dallas in 1993, the Dallas Stars has competed in various divisions within the Western Conference, having won nine divisional championships, as of May 2025.
+In the late 1990s and early 2000s, the Stars asserted its dominance in the Pacific Division, clinching division titles in consecutive seasons.
+This period saw the team's rise to prominence, culminating in its first Stanley Cup win in the 1998-1999 season.
 Throughout the early 2000s, the Stars remained competitive in the Pacific Division, consistently making playoff appearances and contending for the division title.
+The Stars' performance peaked in 2016 with an impressive 50-23-9 record, indicating a dominant season, and recently in the 2023-24 season, it won the divisional championship.

 YearDivisionRegular Season Record